Lebanon bans two films in setback for tolerant image

 Critics took to local media and the Internet over the weekend to denounce the bans but festival director Colette Naufal said they could only be overturned by the interior minister, a move she considered highly unlikely.

-Naufal said the decision represented a step backwards for Lebanon after several years when the festival had been permitted to show controversial films, including one about pedophilia.
+Naufal said the decision represented a step backwards for Lebanon after several years when the festival had been permitted to show controversial films, including one about paedophilia.

 "Lebanon has one thing that stands out: its freedom of expression, freedom of thought, freedom of everything," she told Reuters.
 "That's the difference between Lebanon and the whole of the Middle East."